skeletonlabs/skeleton/.changeset/mighty-cycles-drive.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: Added the prop `indeterminateAnimation` to customize the ProgressBar indeterminate animation.
+feat: Added a `animIndeterminate` prop to customize the ProgressBar indeterminate animation.